jstormes/php-docker-quickstart/README.md

 ## To (re)build a production image

-To build a production image, run
+To build a production image, Run->Run `Build Interactive`.
-`docker compose build php-prod`.

 ## To access the production image locally

-To open a browser to the production image, run
-`docker compose up php-prod`.

-Then open your browser to [http://localhost:9088](http://localhost:9088/).
+Open your browser to [http://localhost:9088](http://localhost:9088/).

-To stop and remove the production image, press [Control]-C and then run `docker compose down`.

 ## To publish the production image